 A reader and friend has pointed out that I seem to have an old-school view of the patience required to be a successful gardener.
-She’s suggested that your friendly, all-in-a-rush Planet Natural Blogger actually finds more timely gardening gratification with fast growing, quick-to-harvest greens that not only are ready in a short amount of time but also offer nutritional and flavor benefits that longer-grown vegetables don’t match.
+She’s suggested that your friendly, all-in-a-rush Planet Natural Blogger actually finds more timely gardening gratification with fast growing, quick harvest vegetables that not only are ready in a short amount of time but also offer nutritional and flavor benefits that longer-grown vegetables don’t match.

 That kind of growing for us anxious types is the subject of Mark Diacono and Lia Leendertz’s The Speedy Vegetable Garden, a new book that shows the patience we’re always urging gardeners to display isn’t really necessary when it comes to some harvests.

 We’ve mentioned Diacono and Leendertz’s book before in regard to growing microgreens and certainly used it as reference when talking about sprouts and edible flowers.
-But in a half-dozen chapters they also address quick cut-and-c0me-again salads as well as quick-harvest vegetables.
+But in a half-dozen chapters they also address cut-and-come-again salads as well as quick-harvest vegetables.

 In a sense, they reject the old-fashioned formula that yours truly and other old gardening hands have of willful perseverance and seemingly endless seasons of growing.
 Relax!
 We don’t really need to wait all that long.
 Their philosophy is stated in the introduction: